What Does An Oscar Look Like

 The Academy Award, better known as the Oscar, is the most prestigious award in the film industry, presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS) to recognize excellence in cinematic achievements.
 First awarded in 1929, the Oscar has become a global symbol of success and artistic merit, representing the highest honor a filmmaker or actor can receive.

 The Oscar statuette itself is a distinctive figure, instantly recognizable around the world.
-It stands 13.5 inches (34 cm) tall and weighs 8.5 pounds (3.85 kg).
-The statuette depicts a knight rendered in the Art Deco style, holding a sword and standing on a reel of film with five spokes.
+It stands 13.Practically speaking, 5 inches (34 cm) tall and weighs 8.
+5 pounds (3.85 kg).
+Think about it: the statuette depicts a knight rendered in the Art Deco style, holding a sword and standing on a reel of film with five spokes.
 These spokes represent the five original branches of the Academy: actors, writers, directors, producers, and technicians.

 Comprehensive Overview